Ciriak/Steam-Scanner/README.md

 # Steamer

 Get all you games on Steam !
-Steamer is an Electron app that grab games from others launchers and automaticly add them to Steam.
+Steamer is an Electron app that run as a background process, grab games from others launchers and automaticly add them to Steam.

 ## Prerequisites